niki4/go_twitch/README.md

 https://devcenter.heroku.com/articles/getting-started-with-go#deploy-the-app

 ## Known issues
-Once you get logged in to Twitch, your session keeps alive for around one hour.
+1. Once you get logged in to Twitch, your session keeps alive for around one hour.
 There is no automatic refresh for your auth token, so (at least locally) you have to manually clean cookies in order to get a new one.
 I will fix it if I find the time, also feel free to send PR with fix, I'll be more than happy accept it.
+2. Heroku [does not provide SSL support](https://www.heroku.com/pricing) on Free plans.
+You need at least Hobby plan to get your https:// prefix works on your Heroku instance.
+So if you want to run the client on Free plan, it's important to take this in mind (as well as set http in redirect URL on Twitch app settings page, e.g. "http://stark-harbor-28675.herokuapp.com:80").